dchan331/nba-mongoose/README.md

 ### Test
-Use the `npm start` command to test your functions.
+Use the `npm test` command to test your functions.
 The tests could take a long time to run, so please be aware that this is normal.